idan441/storage_flask_python/README.md

 docker build -t storage -f Dockerfile_ubuntu18.04 . #Will use the specified Dockerfile which uses Ubuntu 18.04 Linux.
 ```
 This will build the image and tag it under the tag name "storage:latest" . ( Of course you can change it. )
+PLEASE NOTE - The installation of the application requires admin username, display name and password.
+These are set in the dockerfile itself!
+So change them before building the image.

 To run the image -
 ```bash
 docker run -p 5000:5000 storage